Buying Tips: Furnishings

 Generally, buyers experience one of two emotions in regard to Furniture and Furnishings.
 They are either delighted to learn that the furniture is included in the purchase price or the question arises, “Can we buy the house without the 20-year-old furniture?”

-Consult with your Breckenridge Associates Real Estate broker about the best way to handle this situation where you’re not in love with the furnishings and may not want them to be part of the deal.
+Consult with your Breckenridge Associates Real Estate broker about the best way to handle a situation in which you are not in love with the furnishings and may not want them to be part of the deal.

-A general rule of thumb would be to assume that you can exclude it from the deal -- unless the furniture is brand new or a particularly expensive brand of furniture -- and it may not make too big a difference to what the seller would consider to be an acceptable offer.
+A general rule of thumb would be to assume that you can exclude it from the deal, unless the furniture is brand new or a particularly expensive brand of furniture.
+Even so, it may not make too big a difference to what the seller would consider to be an acceptable offer.
 Remember, in most cases, furniture is left more as a convenience than a significant added value.
 On another note, if you are considering entering your property in the rental pool of vacation properties in the area, having the home already furnished means it’s ready to rent sooner.